barbaraaboagye/My-MachineLearning-Journey/Projects/Scholarship recommender system/Readme.md

 - You can adjust the similarity score threshold to control the level of similarity between the user's input and recommended specializations.
 - Ensure your dataset is in the same format with a column named 'Area of Specialisation' for best results.

+### Conclusion
+This script offers a simple scholarship recommendation system based on user input and fuzzy string matching.
+It can be customized and extended to handle larger datasets and provide more advanced recommendation features.